tdt/docs/app/controllers/docs/4.1/source_types.md

 * [What different data sources are supported](#source_types)
 * [How to create your own source type](#create_source_type)

-Note that this documentation is primarely targets technical people.
+Note that this documentation primarely targets technical people.

 <a id='source_types' class='anchor'></a>
 ## Data sources